TobikoData/sqlmesh/docs/concepts/models/overview.md

 The `MODEL` DDL statement takes various properties, which are used for both metadata and controlling behavior.

 ### name
-`name` specifies the name of the model.
+- `name` specifies the name of the model.
 This name represents the production view name that the model outputs, so it generally takes the form of `"schema"."view_name"`.
-The name of a model must be unique in a SQLMesh project.
+The name of a model must be unique in a SQLMesh project.<br /><br />
 When models are used in non-production environments, SQLMesh automatically prefixes the names.
 For example, consider a model named `"sushi"."customers"`.
-In production its view is named `"sushi"."customers"`, and in dev its view is named `"dev__sushi"."customers"`.
+In production its view is named `"sushi"."customers"`, and in dev its view is named `"dev__sushi"."customers"`.<br /><br />
 Name is ***required*** and must be ***unique***.

 ### kind